dbt-checkpoint/dbt-checkpoint/HOOKS.md

 `--manifest`: location of `manifest.json` file.
 Usually `target/manifest.json`.
 This file contains a full representation of dbt project. **Default: `target/manifest.json`**<br/>
 `--tags`: A list of tags that models can or should have depending on optional arguments.<br/>
-`--has-any-tag`: Optional argument to enforce the model has at least one tag from the provided list.<br/>
+`--has-any-tags`: Optional argument to enforce the model has at least one tag from the provided list.<br/>
 `--has-all-tags`: Optional argument to enforce the model has all tags from the provided list.<br/>
 `--exclude`: Regex pattern to exclude files.